 With this blog, I want to provide a consistent update of the current conditions at different hiking and camping locations.
 There are a large amount of sites to explore in Arizona – this blog will allow me to keep a personal track of favorite hikes and camping excursions.

-While I do not have a large amount of time for hiking and camping in my life, due to school and work, I discovered many locations suitable for nice day trips and hikes.
+While I do not have a large amount of time for hiking and camping in my life, I discovered many locations suitable for nice day trips and hikes.

 I want to kick off my first post with one of my favorite hiking location that is very close to the city of Tempe.
 It allows for an short, easy hike for the morning or evening, as well as longer trails taking you through sand washes and views of the city from the top of the mountain.